marcusfoertsch/postflight/readme.md

 ## ModelSpec

-The ModelSpec class maps model object property names to database column names using a Map object.
-This class can also store a class for instantiating business object classes.
+The ModelSpec class maps model object property names to database column names using a Map object, and creates objects based on this mapping.